-When I first started my weight loss efforts I could have done with a comprehensive list of foods I should include and should avoid.
-There was so much conflicting information it was confusing.
+When I first started my weight loss efforts I could have done with a comprehensive list of foods I could enjoy or should avoid.
+There was so much conflicting information it would make your head spin.
 This list of 10 foods to eat and 10 foods to avoid to lose menopausal weight is like my bible and now it can be yours too.

 Of course it’s a bit like colouring in.
 Sometimes you go outside the lines.
-If you have been consisent in eating and living healthy the occasional indiscretion is not going to completely derail you.
+If you have been consisent in eating and living healthy your body can bounce back easily and the occasional indiscretion is not going to completely derail you.
 Don’t judge yourself harshly, just quietly put yourself back on track and maybe note the circumstances around why you struggled at that point.

 While there is no perfect solution for weight loss, there are foods that can help you achieve your weight-loss goals.
 The best foods to include in any weight-loss plan should have a few things in common.